jpickell/git-switch/README.md

 **Note**

 `In order to preserve history between providers, you may find it useful to force the first update after switching, otherwise you may end up with a whole slew of merge conflicts!`
 *and by "preserve" I mean "Overwrite"  Eww.
 Ugh.
 Yes, very bad.
-But I do it anyway*
+Be sure you understand what this does before using it!

 `i.e. "git push -f"`